jesses-code-adventures/excavator/readme.md

 - [ ] first launch should prompt user to create a "root sample library".
 - [ ] if the application is launched with no root directory and a directory flag, the user should be asked whether they'd like to make the given directory the root.
 - [x] launching with a --data path sets the directory where long lived data, including the db file and the logfile is stored.
+- [x] launching with a --db flag sets the filename of the sqlite .db file. defaults to "excavator".
+- [x] launching with a --logfile flag allows editing of the name of the logfile (defaults to "logfile")
 - [x] launching with a --root launches the program with a temporary root, lasting until the session is closed.
 - [x] launching with a --user flag creates a new user whose name is the argument.
-- [x] launching with a --db flag sets the filename of the sqlite .db file. the extension does not need to be included with the argument.
+- [x] launching with a --watch flag watches the app's logfile and can be run in a separate window to view live logs as the app is running.
 - [x] create collections, which are ephemeral directories stored in (maybe apple pickle?) data types designed to be able to collection to a concrete directory you can drag-and-drop elsewhere.
 - [x] create tags that assign the samples to sub-directory in a collection. these should not copy the file, but create a reference in the locally stored file.
 - [x] browse samples using J/up arrow and K/down arrow.